opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 # There is a right way ...

 Ha ha ... and to prove this point @alexmiller informed me on Twitter that Clojure has this already and soooooo much more in the form of [cl-format][cl-format] which is an implementation of output formats from Common Lisp.
 Wow!
-This is a whole mew rabbit hole people!
+This is a whole new rabbit hole people!

 <pre><code class="language-klipse" data-loop-msec="2000">
-(clojure.pprint/cl-format true "~r" (rand-int 1000000001))
+(cljs.pprint/cl-format true "~r" (rand-int 1000000001))
 </code></pre>